 Esports Venue Tournaments Are Not Profitable

 Esports venue business owners are often disappointed because their esports tournaments do not generate profits.
-Esports venues think they can attract gamer populations by repeatedly hosting high-profile esports events that feature professional gamers only and stream them online, but many gamers do not participate in competitive gaming and don't engage with these efforts.
+Esports venues think they can attract gamer populations by repeatedly hosting high-profile esports events that feature professional gamers only and streaming them online, but many gamers do not participate in competitive gaming and don't engage with these efforts.
 They continue to play what they want, when they want, where they want.
 Esports venue owners need to diversify their approach to engagement by understanding customer preferences and behaviors.

 Rarely will you find that running esports tournaments in your venue are profitable.
 The reason is because if you are an honest owner, you should be returning the majority of team tournament fees back to the participants.
 This means that tournaments are more of a marketing opportunity to get people in your venue versus a money maker.
 You WILL make money, but most likely this will be in the form of premium offers to tournament customers such as game time after the tournament is over or through concessions sold at your venue.
 In our internal chats, we always used #watersales because on tournament days they were off the charts!